winitzki/scall/tutorial/programming_dhall.md

 If a Dhall program needs to guarantee that imported code remains unchanged, the import expression can be annotated by the import's SHA256 hash value.
 Such imports are called "frozen".
-Dhall will refuse to process a frozen import if the external resource has a different SHA256 hash value than specified in the Dhall code.
+Dhall will refuse to process a frozen import if the external resource gives an expression with a different SHA256 hash value than specified in the Dhall code.

-For example, one of the standard tests for Dhall includes the following file called `simple.dhall` that contains just the number `3`:
+For example, consider a file called `simple.dhall` that contains just the number `3`:

 ```dhall
 -- simple.dhall